KiandaBPM/docs/content/docs/platform/connectors/office-365.md

 8. Add Security settings by clicking on the **Security** button, go to [Setting security for data sources](/docs/platform/connectors/#setting-security-for-data-sources) for more details.

-9. Click on **Close** to return to the main datasource management view.
+9. Click on **Close** to close the details page and return to the datasource management main view.